USS CORONADO

 First assigned to the U. S. Atlantic Fleet in the 1970's, the Coronado conducted extensive operations and deployed on numerous occasions to Northern Europe and the Caribbean and Mediterranean Seas.

 In 1980, she was redesignated an AGF (Miscellaneous Command Ship).
-Her first assignment was to relieve the USS La Salle (AGF 3) as the command ship for Commander, U. S. Middle East Force, stationed in the Persian Gulf.
+Her first assignment was to relieve the USS La Salle (AGF 3) as the command ship for Commander, U. S. Middle East Force, stationed in the Arabian Gulf.

-In July 1986, USS Coronado was relieved as 6th Fleet command ship and ordered to Pearl Harbor, Hawaii, to become the command ship for Commander, 3rd Fleet.
+In July 1986, USS Coronado was relieved as U.S. 6th Fleet command ship and ordered to Pearl Harbor, Hawaii, to become the 3rd Fleet command ship.
 Subsequently, she was relieved as 3rd Fleet command ship and deployed to the Arabian Gulf to assume duties as command ship for Commander, Middle East Force in January of 1988.
-Upon her return to Pearl Harbor in November 1988, she again assumed her duties as command ship for 3rd Fleet.
+Upon her return to Pearl Harbor in November, she again assumed her duties as command ship for 3rd Fleet.

-March 5, 2004 AGF 11, commanded by Capt.
+March 5, 2004 USS Coronado, commanded by Capt.
 Christopher D. Noble, departed Naval Submarine Base Point Loma for its first major deployment to the Western Pacific since 1997.
 The command and control ship, and former flagshp of Commander, U.S. 3rd Fleet, will temporarily fill in for USS Blue Ridge (LCC 19), Commander, U.S. 7th Fleet's flagship, while it undergoes a maintenance period.
 Coronado will test a new concept of manning during its trip to Japan.
 Usually, a ship of this type is manned by a crew of 481 Sailors.
 Coronado will have only 117 Sailors--and 146 Civilian Mariners (CIVMARS).
 This combined crew is an experiment directed at operating Navy ships at a reduced cost while maintaining and improving capability.
 USS Coronado recently completed a two-month yard period, during which its basic engineering, navigation and hotel services were converted to civilian specifications.

 May 18, The U.S. 7th Fleet command ship AGF 11 and USS Cowpens (CG 63) completed an historic port visit to Shimoda, Japan, May 14-16 to commemorate the 65th Shimoda Black Ship Festival.
 Sailors from both ships took part in a host of activities, including concerts, parades and fireworks, marking the 150th anniversary of the opening of Shimoda port by the U.S. naval fleet led by Commodore Matthew Perry.